Agaricus augustus

 Agaricus augustus, known commonly as the prince, is a basidiomycete fungus of the genus Agaricus.
+It is generally edible, but bioaccumulates the metal cadmium.

 Taxonomy

 According to Heinemann's (1978) popular division of Agaricus, A. augustus belongs to section Arvenses.
 The system proposed by Wasser (2002) classifies A. augustus within subgenus Flavoagaricus, section Majores, subsection Flavescentes.
 Moreover, there have been attempts to recognise distinct varieties, namely A. augustus var. augustus Fr., and A. augustus var. perrarus (Schulzer) Bon & Cappelli.

 The specific epithet augustus is a Latin adjective meaning noble.

 Description

-The fruiting bodies of Agaricus augustus are large and distinctive agarics.
+Agaricus augustus forms large and distinctive agarics.
 The cap shape is hemispherical during the so-called button stage, and then expands, becoming convex and finally flat, with a diameter from 8-30 cm.
 The cap cuticle is dry, and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.

 The flesh is thick, firm and white and may discolour yellow when bruised.
 The gills are crowded and pallid at first, and turn pink then dark brown with maturity.
-The gills are not attached to the stem—they are free.
+The gills are not attached to the stem; they are free.
 Immature specimens bear a delicate white partial veil with darker-coloured warts, extending from the stem to the cap periphery.

 The stem is clavate and 7-30 cm tall, and 2-6 cm thick.
 In mature specimens, the partial veil is torn and left behind as a pendulous ring adorning the stem.
 Above the ring, the stem is white to yellow and smooth.
 Below, it is covered with numerous small scales.
 Its flesh is thick, white and sometimes has a narrow central hollow.
 The stem base extends deeply into the substrate.